dachiefjustice/railsgoat-cicd-lab/README.md

 Some of the stuff going on under the hood with the Arachni scan:

 - The scan profile (`arachni-railsgoat-quickscan.afp`) used by default uses a small subset of the tests available in Arachni to keep scan times reasonable.
-- The scan profile is tuned to RailsGoat in various ways: login credentials, a pattern to check if the scan engine is currently authenticated or not, and various other tuning parameters.
+- The scan profile is tuned to RailsGoat: login credentials, a pattern to check if the scan engine is currently authenticated or not, and various other tuning parameters.
 - The Arachni `Dockerfile` downloads Arachni over HTTPS and checksums the downloaded package.
 These are good security practices to validate the integrity of software packages downloaded; don't let yourself get MITM'd!
 - The Arachni `docker-compose.yml` file uses `depends_on`, so the RailsGoat container must be up and running before the Arachni scan starts.
 - The Arachni `docker-compose.yml` file builds the RailsGoat container using a git submodule (hence the relative build path).
 The `Jenkinsfile` includes a build step to update this repository, too.